DarkEnergyProcessor/NPPS4/README.md

 Requirements
 -----

-Codes are tested on Python 3.12.
-Older Python version may work but not guarantees.
-To contribute, Python 3.12 is required.
+NPPS4 currently supports only Python 3.12 (and possibly later version).
+Python 3.11 and earlier is not supported.

 Install
 ----